ahkeillcyber/Detection-Lab/README.md

 Step 1 - Install and configure Snort 3 on Ubuntu 20.04

-- To begin, start by performing a system update.
+- To begin, start by performing a system update in the Ubuntu VM terminal.

 - Command: sudo apt-get update && sudo apt-get upgrade -y